Dynatrace/backstage-plugin/README.md

 ### Custom Queries within the catalog-info.yaml file of the Backstage Entity

-You can also register your custom queries in the catalog-info.yaml file.
+You can register custom queries in the `metadata.dynatrace.queries` property of a component within the `catalog-info.yaml` file

 ```yaml
 apiVersion: backstage.io/v1alpha1